Skip to main navigationSkip to main content

 Will KHIE Admins receive a reminder to manage user access?

-KHIE Admins will receive reminders.
+Yes, KHIE Admins will receive system-generated reminders.

 KHIE Admins should attend the following sessions*: